Román González (boxer): González vs. Barrera, Robles

-On April 2024 it was announced that González would make a ring return after 18-months inactivity against Rober Barrera (27-5, 17 KOs) in a 10-round bantamweight bout at Polideportivo Alexis Argüello in Managua, Nicaragua on July 12, 2024.
+In April 2024 it was announced that González would make a ring return after 18-months inactivity against Rober Barrera (27–5, 17 KOs) in a 10-round bantamweight bout at Polideportivo Alexis Argüello in Managua, Nicaragua on July 12, 2024.
 It was his first fight in Nicaragua since 2015.
 The card was to be streamed on ESPN+ and ESPN Knockout.
 Speaking about his comeback, he said, “We are anxious to get back in the ring.
 This will be a big comeback in my career and I’m grateful it's going to be in front of my Nicaraguan people.”
 Robles was looking to avenge the defeat González afflicted on his brother Ronald Barrera in Managua in 2013.
 González explained the difficulties in organising an event in Nicaragua.
 This was mostly to do with costs, however he was happy that his fans could now see him live.
 At the weigh in, González weighed in at 116¾ pounds and Barrera was 117 pounds.
 González scored two knockdowns on his way to a TKO win in the 10th round.
 In the tenth round, González had Barrera trapped and unloading shots on him when the referee halted the fight.
 The time was 51 seconds into the round.
 The first knockdown came in the eighth round following a heavy body shot.
 A combination of shots dropped him again in the ninth round.
-González planned to travel to Japan at the end of 2014 for a world title fight.
+González planned to travel to Japan at the end of 2024 for a world title fight.

-In February 2025, it was reported that González was in talks to move down to super flyweight and challenge the WBO titleholder Phumulele Cafu (11-0-3, 8 KOs) in Managua, Nicaragua.
+In February 2025, it was reported that González was in talks to move down to super flyweight and challenge the WBO titleholder Phumulele Cafu (11–0–3, 8 KOs) in Managua, Nicaragua.
 In April, Cafu instead chose to unify against WBC and RIng Magazine champion Jesse “Bam” Rodriguez on July 19 in Texas.

-On July 4, 2025, it was announced that González would once again headline the Polideportivo Alexis Argüello in Managua on September 12 against Mexican boxer Hector Robles (13-8-3, 4 KOs).
+On July 4, 2025, it was announced that González would once again headline the Polideportivo Alexis Argüello in Managua on September 12 against Mexican boxer Hector Robles (13–8–3, 4 KOs).
 The card would be held under Gueguense Box Promotions.
 It was set to be Robles first professional fight outside of Mexico.
-Despite a slower start, González secured a unanimous decision victory with scores of 96-94, 97-93, and 98-92.
+Despite a slower start, González secured a unanimous decision victory with scores of 96–94, 97–93, and 98–92.
 Robles began the fight with more activity, landing punches while González seemed hesitant.
 However, by the third round, González found his rhythm, demonstrating improved footwork and effective body shots that started to shift the momentum in his favor.
 Although Robles continued to engage and counter, González's steady output and strategic advances allowed him to maintain control of the match.
 As the fight progressed, Robles stayed active, but González's experience and tactical approach enabled him to increase his volume of punches, establishing a lead in the later rounds.
 The fight showcased González's resilience and adaptability, particularly as he nears the later stages of his career, indicating a gradual evolution in his fighting style rather than a complete return to previous dominance.